Understanding Depression

 - Maintenance: Maintenance is the stage of treatment where you are working to prevent recurrence of depression.
 Your effective habits are well-established, and you know how to respond to triggers or stressors that are likely to bring on symptoms of depression.

-Alternative and Complementary Treatments
+Alternative and Complementary Treatments in depression

 - Acupuncture is a traditional Chinese medicine wherein trained practitioners use their knowledge of the body and qi (a naturally occurring energy within the body) to precisely insert tiny needles into the very top surface of the skin.
 The result is often a mitigation of a targeted symptom, whether psychological or physical.